1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/openstack.md

 **Ceilometer**, OpenStack’s telemetry service, is a centralized information source based on cloud metrics for monitoring data.

-Heat, OpenStack’s orchestration service, has the main task of application life cycle provision in cloud infrastructure.
+**Heat**, OpenStack’s orchestration service, has the main task of application life cycle provision in cloud infrastructure.

-Horizon, OpenStack’s dashboard service, allows management of cloud resources through the web console.
+**Horizon**, OpenStack’s dashboard service, allows management of cloud resources through the web console.

 ## Test Environment